Career and Technical Education

 Limestone County Career and Technical Education Center

 All courses listed are introductory courses for each program.
 Each program has a series of three to six courses.
+Please note that Limestone County Career and Technical Center spots are limited.
+Registration is held annually in January.
 Students need to register for introductory courses and will be placed in appropriate courses during summer scheduling under the advisement of the Limestone County Career and Technical School Administration.
 Students are required to attend Limestone County Technical Center for two terms.
 All Career Tech classes require a counselor’s signature.
 Fees are associated with individual programs.
-Students enrolled in courses should expect fees associated with classes.
-Click HERE to view available CTE Credentials.
+View available CTE Credentials.
+View Limestone County Career and Technical Center course descriptions and course codes.

 Calhoun CTE Dual Enrollment